Safety, traffic concerns expressed at Northside Drive bridge meeting

 “People nine to 98 years old use that sidewalk.
 People are always pushing strollers and walking dogs.
 They can build the wall.
 They have to,” she said.
 “If there isn’t a wall, I won’t let my kids go to the playground anymore,” McClure said.

-The separate pedestrian bridge, which would be built before the new bridge but not open until the project is completed, was originally conceived when GDOT realized it had nowhere to locate sewer and water pipes.
+The separate pedestrian bridge would be built before the new road bridge, but not open until that project is completed.
+The pedestrian bridge was originally conceived when GDOT realized it had nowhere to locate sewer and water pipes.
 The pipes now would run underneath the bridge, McHugh said.
-When asked if GDOT had a plan for pedestrians before it realized it needed somewhere for pipes, McHugh said he did not know and the bridge was part of the project when he became the project manager.
+When asked if GDOT had a plan for pedestrians before it realized it needed somewhere for pipes, McHugh said he did not know.
+He said bridge was part of the project when he became the project manager.

 Residents also were disappointed that a crosswalk was not added in front of the bridge across Northside Drive.
 One doesn’t exist now, but most people still use that route.